shaun-c23/FAST_model/readME.txt

 For Linux and Mac, it’s easier to get the latest gcc compilers through the terminal command prompts and get setup.

-To run the code, assuming the dependencies are installed, the executable can be created with the following on unix systems or equivalently:
+To run the code, assuming the dependencies are installed, the executable can be created with the following on unix systems or equivalently.

 Mac:
+- Apple clang version 15.0.0 (clang-1500.1.0.2.5) (or equivalent with latest gcc compiler) with openmp support

+compile the code:

 g++ -std=c++17 -Xpreprocessor -fopenmp main.cpp -o main -lomp